cds-snc/simplify-privacy-statements-V2/README.md

 ```

 ## Form Validation
-- Form validation is built into the form schema files and use [validator.js](https://github.com/validatorjs/validator.js#validators) is validate input
+- Form validation is built into the form schema files and use [validator.js](https://github.com/validatorjs/validator.js#validators) to validate input

 ## Goals